Grilled beef banh mi

 By: Rachel

-Among our supporters was the wonderful Tam Nguyen of Tamarind Tree and formerly of Long Provincial, who generously catered our fundraisers, provided countless jobs to community members, gave scholarships to deserving students, and regularly welcomed our staff to his restaurants.
-He made us dishes that still haunt my dreams: Bánh Xèo Chay (vegetables in a savory, rice-flour based crepe; you wrap pieces in lettuce and fresh herbs, and dip the whole bite into a light sauce) and Gỏi Củ Sen (a salad of pickled lotus root and grilled lemongrass tofu, piled high with herbs and nuts).
-There was an umami-packed Lily Blossom Halibut with three kinds of mushrooms; a lush, spicy eggplant with Thai basil and chiles, sticky-sweet and savory grilled quail, red bananas in cognac with creamy coconut ice cream, and much, much more.
+He made us dishes that still haunt my dreams with tantalizing, unforgettable flavors.
+A favorite was Bánh Xèo Chay—a savory, rice-flour based crêpe.
+You wrap pieces of warm crêpe in lettuce and fresh herbs, then dip the whole bite into a light, sweet sauce.
+There was the umami-packed Lily Blossom Halibut with three kinds of mushrooms; a lush, spicy eggplant with Thai basil and chiles; sticky-sweet and savory grilled quail; red bananas in cognac with coconut ice cream, and much, much more.

 Once you have tasted a banh mi, your life will never be the same.
 Your cravings will haunt you at the most inopportune times.
 If you are lucky enough to encounter a banh mi vendor in your local Asian market or Farmers’ Market, you will be unable to resist the gravitational pull until you have one in your hot little hands, gobbling it down desperately as passersby look on, horrified.
 (Or, maybe that last part is just me).